SpuQ/Journal-template/README.md

 #### Obligations
 Things that just need to be done (e.g. filing taxes) ...

+#### The blank line
+In your process, you might pay special attention to something personal to you.
+You can use the blank line for keeping track of this personal aspect.

 ```
 "We are shaped by evolution, but we manage to have a lot of wiggle room with that"